RTEMS/rtems-docs/user/start/rsb-packages.md

 Library package called `libbsd`.
 External 3rd party packages include networking such has `curl` or `libcurl` to graphics libraries.

-Packages can depend on other packages and need to be build in the corret order.
+Packages can depend on other packages and need to be build in the correct order.
 For example the FreeBSD Library package depends on the BSP package and a 3rd party library such as `curl` depends on the FreeBSD Library package.
 We call this layering a vertical software stack.